bearing/dosenet/README.md

 ---
 ## What goes where?
-This is all contained in the GitHub folder, stored by convention in 'dosenet' in the user's home folder. eg. `cd ~/dosenet/` or `cd ~/git/dosenet` would get you where you want to be.
+This is all contained in the GitHub repository, stored by convention in 'dosenet' in the user's home folder. eg. `cd ~/dosenet/` or `cd ~/git/dosenet` would get you where you want to be.
 This repo should always be cloned by SSH:

 	git clone git@github.com:bearing/dosenet.git